robwilliams/cowtown/index.md

 </div>
  <h2><p>
-   If You, Like Me, Love Music - You'll Want to:
+   If You, Like Me, Love Music - You'll Want to Work with The Very Best Teacher You Can Find, so that You Will:
    </p></h2>
    <h4><p>
    <ul>

   <li>Transform Your Stumbling-Blocks into Stepping-Stones,</li>

   <li>Get the Right Foundation, Right from the Start,</li>